 The process is believed to enhance immunity, and may lead to an increase of lymphocytes – the white blood cells which target illness.

 Treatments involve slow, repetitive rhythmic movements, which have been shown to be profoundly calming to the nervous system, and it is deeply relaxing and soothing to receive – often to the point of sleep.

 The work also has significant pain relieving effects, thought to be due to its cleansing and calming actions, and possibly also an inhibitory nerve response to the light repetitive movements.

 Manual lymphatic drainage is an excellent treatment for a wide range of conditions, – as discussed further below.
 Please do also feel free to contact me with any questions.

-I have a Therapy 1 Certificate in Dr. Vodder’s Manual Lymphatic Drainage, with the Dr. Vodder Academy International.
+I am trained in the Dr. Vodder method, with the Dr. Vodder Academy International.

 The lymphatic circulation is the body’s primary immune system, collecting waste products and pathogens from the tissues, and combating any infection, antigens, or foreign matter.

 It is also the sole means of draining excess fluid from connective tissue, – the ground substance in which all of the structures of the body are held.
 As such, it is key in regulating and cleansing the fluid of the body, – and the word ‘lymph’ actually stems from the Latin ‘limpidus’ – meaning ‘clear water’.